Applications for the 2023 season are open! Read on to learn about how you can spend your summer with Ontario Parks.

 Applications are now open for the 2023 season.

 Applications are reviewed on a first come, first serve basis.
-The second round of applications will close on March 21, 2023.
+The third round of applications will close on May 16, 2023.
 Apply early to increase your chances of being selected!

 To be eligible for a summer student job with Ontario Parks, applicants must meet the following criteria: